-The American Academy of Pediatric Dentistry (AAPD) recognizes the importance of prevention, diagnosis, and treatment necessary to restore and maintain the oral health of infants, children, and adolescents.
+The American Academy of Pediatric Dentistry (AAPD) recognizes the importance of education, prevention, diagnosis, and treatment necessary to maintain the oral health of infants, children, and adolescents through preventive and restorative care.
 Comprehensive health care cannot be achieved unless oral care is included in all health service programs.